chinesepowered/ethnyc/README.md

 - **Electronics**: USB-C Chargers, Phone Chargers, Laptop Chargers
 - **Digital Goods**: Flow NFT Packs, Collectibles

-## 🤝 Contributing

-We welcome contributions!
-Whether it's adding new product recognition, supporting additional blockchains, or improving the voice interface, your input helps shape the future of commerce.

-## 📜 License

-MIT License - build the future with us

 ## 🌟 Vision

 We believe the future of shopping is: